Medically reviewed by Drugs.com. Last updated on Oct 15, 2022.

-Influenza is a viral infection that attacks your respiratory system — your nose, throat and lungs.
-Influenza, commonly called the flu, is not the same as stomach "flu" viruses that cause diarrhea and vomiting.
+Flu (influenza) is an infection of the nose, throat and lungs, which are part of the respiratory system.
+Influenza is commonly called the flu, but it's not the same as stomach "flu" viruses that cause diarrhea and vomiting.

-For most people, influenza resolves on its own.
+Most people with the flu get better on their own.
 But sometimes, influenza and its complications can be deadly.
 People at higher risk of developing flu complications include:

 - Residents of nursing homes and other long-term care facilities